 Prior to his VA service, O'Leary chaired the department of cellular pathology at the Armed Forces Institute of Pathology for more than 15 years.
 He joined VA in 2004, initially as director of Biomedical Laboratory Research and Development (BLR&D), then director of BLR&D and Clinical Services Research and Development (CSR&D), then moved to deputy CRADO and director of CSR&D before becoming acting CRADO last year.

 O'Leary also served as a reserve member of the Public Health Service Commissioned Corps from 1979 to 2010, serving two tours on active duty.

-His own research interests include ultrasensitive detection of biological toxins, genomics, and proteomics.
-He has served on numerous federal panels and advisory committees, including the HHS Clinical Laboratory Improvement Advisory Committee (CLIAC) and the FDA Hematology and Devices Panel.
+His own research interests include genomics, proteomics, and ultrasensitive detection of biological toxins.
+He has served on numerous federal panels and advisory committees, including the Health and Human Services Clinical Laboratory Improvement Advisory Committee and the Food and Drug Administration Hematology and Devices Panel.

 O'Leary, the holder of three patents, has authored or co-authored more than 170 journal articles and numerous book chapters and technical reports.
 He is a past president of the Association for Molecular Pathology and serves as editor-in-chief for its Journal of Molecular Diagnostics.